 For a website to be accessible, the content must be perceivable, usable, understandable, and robust according to the four principles of the Web Content Accessibility Guidelines WCAG 2.1.

-With these individual adjustments, the widget covers many needs – but by no means all of them.
+With these individual adjustments, the widget covers some needs – but by no means all of them.

 To whom the Accessibility widget is useless

-People with disabilities often use their assistive technologies, such as screen reader software but also another input device instead of mouse and keyboard.
+People with disabilities often use their assistive technologies, such as screen reader software but also different input device instead of mouse and keyboard.

 The widgets often offer alternatives and improvements for blind and visually impaired people.
-But they have their screen reader or a screen enlarger.
+But these users usually have their own screen reader software or a screen enlarger.

 Widgets lead to false security